 GNI per capita above the GAVI eligibility threshold

-Starts at 20% of the projected price of the vaccine (in the year GAVI support ends) and increases linearly over four years to reach the projected price
+Starts at an additional 20% of the difference between the projected price of the vaccine in the year GAVI support ends and the co-financing amount per dose paid in the preceding year, and increases linearly over four years to reach the projected price

 When was the co-financing policy approved and when will it be updated?